junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 With written report No. 110-462.
 - 2008-09-15 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 With written report No. 110-462.
 - 2008-09-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 967.
+- 2008-09-18 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9165-9166; text as passed Senate: CR S9166)
+- 2008-09-18 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9165-9166; text as passed Senate: CR S9166)
+- 2008-09-19 — Message on Senate action sent to the House.